 Preventing Non-Paying customers is a subject matter we are frequently asked about.
 It is one of the most asked questions in the industry and one there is no strict answer for.
-There are many different situations is which a non paying customer can arise.
-Typically, non payment arises from the procurement of goods, credit or services.
+There are many different situations in which a non-paying customer can arise.
+Typically, non-payment arises from the procurement of goods, credit or services.

 No Small Business can afford to carry customers that do not pay.
 If you are a small business owner reading this then you will be well aware of that.
 No Business loses customers if they are required to pay.
 It is the oldest prerequisite of Commerce.
 You supply the goods or services, the recipient then pays the agreed sum.
 Simple but that is not always the case.

 As for most things in life, prevention is better than a cure.
 It pays to exercise caution and a few good practices can help Business owners protect themselves.
 Chasing non-payment is a real chore and stressful.
 Whether you are a Small Business or are Self Employed and not been paid.
 The fact is that chasing owed monies can be a huge challenge and will test your patience.

 Nobody ever considers having a customer that doesn’t pay when starting out.
 With a few basic tips, you can help keep that risk to a minimum.

 You need to focus on the customers that pay. not those that don’t.
 So to avoid the issue, here are a few precautionary measures you can use.